 - This camera is designed for both indoor and outdoor surveillance.
-The operating temperature is down to -65 and up to +50°C. - It is recommended to put the connectors inside a junction box (not supplied) to protect them against environmental hazards. - Do not expose this camera to direct sunlight for a long period of time.
-Do not install it near any heat resources. - Incorrect installation may cause undesirable "blind spots" that are not visible to the security operator. - Do not install this camera near water sources. - Avoid electromagnetic interference. - When installing the camera, take notice of possibility of laying connecting cables. - Avoid unstable installation, which may cause vibration.
+The operating temperature is down to 0 and up to +50°C. - Do not expose this camera to direct sunlight for a long period of time.
+Do not install it near any heat resources. - Incorrect installation may cause undesirable "blind spots" that are not visible to the security operator. - · Do not install this camera near water sources. - Avoid electromagnetic interference. - When installing the camera, take notice of possibility of laying connecting cables. - Avoid unstable installation, which may cause vibration.
 This, in turn, may reduce motion detection performance and image crispness. - Surveillance cameras should be installed so that they are inaccessible to unauthorized persons and protected enough against damage and changing of viewing direction. - When installing the camera, you should clearly determine the viewing direction.